learning-zone/sql-basics/README.md

 - It has some disadvantages as it increases complexity and have some overhead of processing.
 - It consists of set of procedures that eliminates the domains that are non-atomic and redundancy of data that prevents data manipulation and loss of data integrity.

-#### What are the different types of normalization that exists in the database?
+## Q. What are the different types of normalization that exists in the database?

 There are 9 normalizations that are used inside the database.
 These are as follows:
 1. First normal form: in this table represents a relation that has no repeating groups.